DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 - Conduct training sessions for support team and community moderators ✔️
 - Update README.md with launch preparations and final updates ✔️

+### Week 12:
+- Update README.md with post-launch updates and ongoing maintenance plans ✔️
+- Address any post-launch issues or concerns ✔️
+- Continue community engagement and support efforts ✔️
+- Official platform launch and deployment ✔️
+- Monitor platform performance and user feedback ✔️

+### Post-launch Updates
+- Monitor platform performance and user feedback for continuous improvement
+- Implement new features and enhancements based on user requests and market trends
+- Conduct regular security audits and updates to protect user data and privacy

+### Angoing Maintenance Plans
+- Regularly update platform components and dependencies to ensure optimal performance and security
+- Monitor user engagement and feedback to identify areas for improvement and new feature development
+- Conduct periodic code reviews and refactoring to maintain code quality and readability
+- Collaborate with community members and experts to curate content and resources

 #### Launch preparations and final updates

 - The website is now live and accessible to the public at https://calm-connections.azurewebsites.net